 To give you a real-life example, when Pfizer improved their sites’ load times by 38%, their bounce rate reduced by 20%.

 It’s also not uncommon for publishers to sacrifice website loading speed for heavy content such as videos and rich media.
 They think it’s gonna provide a more delightful and interactive experience for their visitors.
-However, most people would be ready to give up this content for a more faster website.
+However, most people would be ready to give up this content for a faster website.

 And let’s not forget about the mobile.
 Google’s been mobile-first since 2018, which means it uses the mobile version of the webpage for indexing and ranking.
 However, the majority of mobile webpages still don’t quite hit the mark when it comes to website speed.

-According to a recent study by Backlinko, the average time it takes for a webpage to fully load is 27.3 seconds on mobile.
+According to a recent study by Backlinko, the average time it takes for a webpage to load fully is 27.3 seconds on mobile.

 That’s “a bit” more than Google’s recommended maximum of 5 seconds over a 3G connection.

 We can also observe that page load speed differs across regions.
 A study of two million data points indicates that pages load significantly faster in the U.S. and Europe compared to Asia and Africa.
+One reason for this might be that Western countries use faster web hosting services.

 Below you can find the biggest offenders when it comes to page speed.